luizmendes05/Shortest-path-algorithms-in-graphs/README.md

 Ensure that the input for the matrix dimensions does not exceed 100.
 The adjacency matrix is initialized with zeroes, and diagonal elements (self-loops) are ignored during insertion.
 For convenience, the predefined matrix values can be used to quickly test the graph algorithms.

-#Author

-This program was developed to demonstrate the implementation and usage of fundamental graph algorithms in C.